matteo-convertino/vosk-build-model/README.md

 If you encounter any errors during the course of this guide, remember to consult the [TROUBLESHOOTING](#troubleshooting) section at the end of the guide because it may help you.

 # Preparation
-If you're going to be training with the gpu, download and install cuda before you go ahead and check compatibility between cuda and versions of gcc and g++.
+If you're going to be training with the GPU, download and install cuda before you go ahead and check compatibility between cuda and versions of gcc and g++.

 First of all to start creating your dataset, you need to download the kaldi project from github with the following command:
 ```